Trump ‘Devours’ Cheeseburger — Turns Trendsetter In Japan As Burgers Sell Out At $10 A Pop

 Just ask the people of Japan, Donald Trump became a trendsetter during his recent visit to that country.
 Trump wasn’t eyed for his fashion choices and not for the way he wears his hair, but when it comes to his culinary tendencies — people wanted to eat what Donald Trump found appetizing.
 The president did more than just meet with world leaders on his tour of Asian countries last week, he also gave a business in Japan a major jump in revenue.
 Trump ate one of the specialty cheeseburgers prepared by a chef who owns two burger joints in Japan and his burger eating session was seen on the news and posted on social media.

-As the Daily Mail reports today, Trump “devoured” a “specially cooked cheeseburger” while in Japan, which was prepared by the chef and owner of Munch’s Burger Shack Restaurants.
+As the Daily Mail reported today, Trump “devoured” a “specially cooked cheeseburger” while in Japan, which was prepared by the chef and owner of Munch’s Burger Shack Restaurants.
 The cheeseburger was cooked to Trump’s specifications, which is well-done for starters.

 Trump conveyed just how much he enjoyed that burger and when he did it turned out to be free and very successful advertising for the burger restaurants owned by the chef who prepared Trump’s lunch.
 Within minutes of the Japanese people seeing Trump eat a cheeseburger, the line was out the door at the chef’s own two restaurant locations.
 The dining room of the restaurant in Toranomon filled up with people ready to eat what the American president had just ingested and by 2:30 p.m., they were completely sold out of burgers.